 What Is An Automation Framework

-A framework is a constructive blend of various guidelines, coding standards, concepts, processes, practices, project hierarchies, modularity, reporting mechanism, test data injections etc. to pillar automation testing.
-Therefore, the user can follow these guidelines while automating application to take advantages of various productive results.
+A framework is a constructive blend of various guidelines, coding standards, concepts, processes, practices, project hierarchies, modularity, reporting mechanism, test data injections, etc. to pillar automation testing.
+Therefore, the user can follow these guidelines while automating applications to take advantage of various productive results.

 - Robotium Android Testing Tool